Diversity-Preserved Distribution Matching Distillation for Fast Visual Synthesis: Introduction

 \section{Introduction}

-Generative modeling seeks to synthesize high-fidelity image data by learning complex data distributions through stochastic or continuous-time processes.
-Among the most influential approaches, diffusion models~\cite{song2020score} and their flow-based counterparts~\cite{lipman2022flow} have driven remarkable progress in image and video generation~\cite{esser2024scaling, wan2025wan}, benefiting from recent advances in large-scale foundation models~\cite{rombach2022high, labs2025flux} and modern optimization techniques~\cite{sutton1999reinforcement}.
-Despite their success, these methods require numerically integrating multi-step differential equations to realize generative dynamics, resulting in long inference-time and high computational cost due to the large number of function evaluations (NFEs).
+Recent years have witnessed rapid progress in generative modeling, particularly with diffusion~\cite{song2020score} and flow-based models~\cite{lipman2022flow}.
+These approaches have opened the door to high-quality image and video synthesis~\cite{esser2024scaling, wan2025wan}, supported by advances in large foundation models~\cite{rombach2022high, labs2025flux} and modern optimization techniques~\cite{sutton1999reinforcement, liu2025flow}.
+Despite their strong performance, these models typically require solving multi-step dynamical systems during sampling, leading to substantial inference latency and computational cost due to the large number of function evaluations (NFEs).

-To mitigate inference latency, prior distillation methods mainly follow a trajectory-based direction~\cite{liu2023flow, yan2024perflow}, approximating the teacher’s sampling trajectory using fewer inference steps.
-More recently, this paradigm has shifted from trajectory approximation toward directly aligning the output distributions of teacher and student models by minimizing statistical divergences~\cite{sauer2024adversarial, yin2024one, yin2024improved, liu2025decoupled}.
-Among these approaches, distribution matching distillation (DMD)~\cite{yin2024one} stands out as a representative framework, achieving both fast inference and high-quality generation.
-Nevertheless, as illustrated in \autoref{fig:teaser}, optimizing the student model with the DMD loss leads to a substantial reduction in sample diversity compared to its multi-step counterpart.
-This arises from the reverse-KL formulation of DMD, which inherently encourages mode-seeking and consequently causes \textit{mode collapse}.
+To reduce sampling cost, prior distillation methods have sought to ``compress'' a reference multi-step teacher into a few-step student.
+Early efforts mainly follow a trajectory-based approach~\cite{liu2023flow, yan2024perflow}, where the student is trained to approximate the teacher's denoising trajectories using fewer steps.
+More recently, a complementary line of work has shifted from trajectory imitation to \emph{distribution matching}, directly aligning the student distribution with that of the teacher~\cite{sauer2024adversarial, yin2024one, yin2024improved, liu2025decoupled}.
+Among these, distribution matching distillation (DMD, \citealt{yin2024improved,yin2024one}) has emerged as a particularly effective objective, offering a strong balance between fast sampling and high visual quality.

+Nevertheless, DMD suffers from an important limitation: it often reduces sample diversity in few-step generation.
+As shown in \autoref{fig:teaser}, student models optimized with the DMD loss can produce visually plausible but substantially less diverse samples than their multi-step teachers.
+This behavior is consistent with the mode-seeking tendency of the reverse-KL-style objective underlying DMD, which may weaken coverage of the teacher distribution, especially for lower-probability modes.
+In practice, this issue becomes more pronounced when aggressive step reduction leaves the student with limited capacity to capture the full diversity of the teacher distribution.